opensourceradio/ram/docs/confessor/regular-maintenance/DST.md

  </tr>
 </table>

-Its length in the schedule is 3 hours, i.e. from 2AM to 5AM.
-In _DST_ (before
+The show ("TBA OPEN TBA") length is 3 hours, i.e. from 2AM to 5AM.
+In _DST_
-correction) it’s still 3 hours long, i.e. from 3AM to 6AM.
+(before correction) it’s still 3 hours long, i.e. from 3AM to 6AM.
 The next show actually starts at 5AM, but now appears in the schedule to start at 6AM.

 #### Shorten your schedule in the Spring ####